TheJelmega/prog-lang/design/README.md

 If the condition operand evaluates to `false`, the consequent block is skipped and the subsequenct `else if`  condition is evaluate.
 If all `if` and `else if` conditons evaluated to `false`, then any `else` block is executed.
 An `if` expression evaluates to the same value as the executed block, or `()` if no block is evaluated.
-An `if` expression must have the sae type in all situations.
+An `if` expression must have the same type in all situations.

 When a constant experession used for the condition operand, the `if` will be essentially eliminated, depending on the result of the value.

-When any branch returns a value, all possible branches should return the same value.
+When any branch returns a value, all possible branches should return the value a value with the same type.

 ### 9.19.1 If let [↵](#919-if-expression-)

-In addition to general expression, the `if` expressions also supported let bindings.
+In addition to general expression, the `if` expressions also support `let` bindings.
-A let binding will be true if the scrutinee matches the pattern matches the pattern.
+A `let` binding will be true if the scrutinee matches the pattern.
-When a pattern matches, the bound variable will be accessible within the consequent block.
+When a pattern matches, the bound variable will be available within the consequent block.

 Multiple pattens may be specified using the `|` operator.
 This is the same semantics as with `|` in `match` expressions.